 The eagerly awaited followup to my first travel book, “Loves, Kerbsides and Goodbyes” is a distinctly ruminative and candid account of international budget backpacking.
 By offering an allegoric window of personal introspection, “Beat Zen and the Art of Dave” entertains as much as it challenges and inspires because we are all part of a travelling fraternity overlanding it through life.

 “Beat Zen and the Art of Dave” is now available via aypal or credit card for the special introductory price of AUD$27.95.
 Order now and we’ll also ship your order free of postage to any of the dropdown menu shipping locations.
-For those who shop at Amazon.com and Amazon.co.uk you can find paperback and kindle editions listed with competitive rates and shipping.
+For those who shop at Amazon.com, Amazon.co.uk and Amazon.com.au, you can find paperback and kindle editions listed with competitive rates and shipping.

 aken from a chapter title in the book, “Loves, Kerbsides and Goodbyes” exposes the raw edge of international budget travel.
 Spanning six continents, my candid memoir selects arresting slices of life to capture the risks, adventure, fun and romance of more than a decade on the road.
 An insightful and emotional account of international backpacking culture driven not by chronology or geography, but by experiential themes – where the main stage on the open road is kerbsides.
 They’re backpackers’ theatre to meet and re-connect, share our lives, fall in love and say goodbye.

 By exposing my enchantment with movement and the spaces between places, “Loves, Kerbsides and Goodbyes” shares the unpredictability of waking each day in a different place with the unexpected and unlikely wayfarers I meets along the way.
 But in spite of random rendezvous and the internet making remote destinations accessible, the world isn’t a small place.
 It takes time to cross – lots and lots of time!
 And not everyone is comfortable travelling this way.